 A breakdown of all the data sources that feed into the measure of Quarterly country and regional GDP.

-The main data for these estimates is turnover data from approximately 1.9 million VAT returns.
+The main data source for these estimates is turnover data from approximately 1.9 million Value Added Tax (VAT) returns.
 Information from the Inter-Departmental Business Register (IDBR) on workplace employment allows us to apportion the VAT turnover for each business based on their employment share within a region.
-The quality assurance of administrative data (QAAD) report for VAT data is available.
+More information can be found in our Quality assurance of administrative data (QAAD) report for Value Added Tax turnover data methodology.

 Other volume measure data are used where appropriate, or where VAT data has insufficient coverage.
 A full list of other data sources is included in the data sources catalogue.